vivid-planet/comet/.changeset/nice-moose-clean.md

 "@comet/admin": major
 ---

-Add `CurrencyField` as an optimised field for currency inputs in FinalForms
+Add `NumberField` as an optimised field for number inputs in FinalForms